ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 |```assertNotEquals(Any actual, Any expected, string message) ```| Asserts that the actual is not equal to the expected, with an optional message. |
 |```assertFail(string message)```|Fails the test.
 Useful when we want to fail a test while in execution based on a check for a condition.|

-Following are some samples which uses assertFails
+Following are some samples which uses assertFails,

 ```` ballerina
 @test:config {}
 function testLarge() {